 -How large is the international group of students?

-This tends to be about 20% with students representing all continents and major regions.
-Australia/New Zealand continues to be a particularly hard target for our student recruitment – we encourage all qualified applicants from these nations and Oceania.
+This tends to be about 10% with students representing all continents and major regions.

 -How do I request more information about the Patterson School program?

 As our advertising exclaims, this is a personal program.
 Call us, or even better – if you will be in the neighborhood – drop by.
 In an effort to be "green" and save resources, we no longer print a wide array of promotional materials about the Patterson School program.
 Instead, we try to place all the information you should need on this website and work hard to keep it up to date.
 If you have specific or personal questions that you believe are not answered here, please feel free to contact the appropriate faculty or staff by e-mail or phone to obtain an answer.